Ria de Vigo and Baiona

 For €1, visitors can walk the walls of the fort which we had done the last time.
 Walking the lower level, which is almost as good was free and we opted for that route.
 We then rode our bicycles along the bike path around the harbour to the beaches at the end of the Ensenada de Baiona.
 We stopped at the chandlery and bought new fenders as one of ours was holed, and two others were leaky.
 We had not had so much time in marinas ever before with Aleria.

-The MRCYB had offerred ICC members two nights' free berth and a reduced rate for any other nights so we stayed for 3 and paid €50.
+The MRCYB had offered ICC members two nights' free berth and a reduced rate for any other nights so we stayed for 3 and paid €50.
 Great value.
 The night of the ICC closing event we had a cocktail reception on the terrace of the yacht club then walked up to the Parador for dinner, which was magical.
-A great way to end the Rally.
+A great way to end the rally.

 |The walk around the fortification of Monterreal|

 It was time to move on and we decided to check out Cangas where we had stopped in 2008.
 There we found several ICC boats and another party.
 It wasn't going to be easy to find solitude.
 Cangas is a nice town stretched along the waterfront with the friendly marina in the middle.
 There's a very good fresh meat, fish and produce market, plenty of restaurants, and a cafe right in the marina.
 There is also a ferry to Vigo, so one can stay in Cangas and visit Vigo easily.